 Millet Risotto with Asparagus

-Vibrant, bright and full of the flavours of spring, this quick risotto is made with nourishing ancient grains and plenty of greens from our organic Market Garden.
+Vibrant, bright and full of the flavours of spring, this quick risotto is made with nourishing ancient grains and plenty of greens.

 Melt the butter in a large pan and once foaming add the chopped leek, celery and garlic.
 Add a little salt and pepper and sweat over a medium heat for 10 minutes until soft and translucent.